 There is hardly a pub, club or restaurant in Australia that does not have a social gathering for the great day.
 For many of these premises, it is the biggest earning day of the year.
 Women love the Melbourne Cup as the ladies enjoy dressing glamorously, as every luncheon or function has its own ‘Fashions in the Field’ event.

 Even if you don’t have the chance to participate in the Melbourne Cup Betting and have to work on the big day, there is always the office sweep.
-With the office sweep, every working Aussie has the opportunity to take a vested interest and participate in the fun and games of the Melbourne Cup without the need to study the odds or visit the bookmakers.
+With the office sweep, every working Aussie has the opportunity to take a vested interest and participate in the fun and games of the Melbourne Cup without the need to study the odds or visit the best betting sites.

 Qualifying for the Melbourne Cup is no small feat.
 With such a large prize money pool on offer, many champion trainers and thoroughbreds wish to compete in the Great Race.
 Between 300 to 400 horses nominate for the event each season, with the final field limited to just 24 horses.
-Initial nominations close on 28 August 2018.
+Initial nominations close in the last week of August each year.

 With so many horses initially entered for Australia’s most famous race each year, how does a horse ensure qualification for the Melbourne Cup?